Welcome to my Nikon D3400 review! (My 2020 update.)

 Environmentally sealed: No

-Guide Mode will help the beginners to master all the basic techniques
+Guide Mode to master all the basic techniques

 great image quality